mvouzikis/turtle_can/README.md

 ## CAN Transmit

 Take the variables that we have create at the callbacks for the CAN (frameXX) and pack with the right format using the cantools function pack().
-Also corresponds the right FRAME ID and DLC to each message and checks if the procedure completed succesfully.
-At the end it sends the message based on the info of the DBC file and checks it transmited succesfully.
+Also corresponds the right FRAME ID and DLC to each message and checks if the procedure completed successfully.
+At the end it sends the message based on the info of the DBC file and checks it transmitted successfully.

 ## CAN Receive